On The Battlefield of Misinformers, Dissenters & Staunch Stakeholders of the Almighty Narrative

 Unfortunately, scientific dissent is not being recognized on social media platforms.
 It’s being misclassified as misinformation and banished.
 Now, I’m not a constitutional lawyer, but I believe private companies have the right to remove whatever content they want, and I’d only worry about a First Amendment violation if the government starts policing content for those companies.
 (Oh wait.)
 Either way, people deserve to know that these companies aren’t good at distinguishing misinformation from scientific dissent, and the baby will most likely get tossed with the bathwater.

 In fairness, it can be extremely difficult to distinguish between misinformation and scientific dissent, which, given the importance of dissent, is an argument for doing away with censorship entirely.
 Others feel that misinformation can harm or even “kill” people, and therefore Misinformers, and the misinformation they spew, should be banned from every social media platform.
-But how is misinformation identified?
-It’s usually the job of “independent” fact checkers, sometimes journalists with no scientific background or journalists who consult with blue-check-mark scientists on Twitter who have similar biases and affiliations.
+But how is misinformation identified and how is its impact measured ?
+When it comes to identifying misinformation, it’s usually the job of “independent” fact checkers, sometimes journalists with no scientific background or journalists who consult with blue-check-mark scientists on Twitter who have similar biases and affiliations.
 And usually if information deviates from the almighty narrative, often dictated by a regulatory body, government or large health organization, it’s marked as misinformation.
 Scientific Dissenters are not invited to the fact-checking party, and why would they be?
 That would complicate the process, often create more questions than answers and sabotage the business plans of companies turning profits by posting the names of Misinformers as a righteous duty for all of humanity.

 Anecdotes may also be useful for the evolution of science and medical practice.
 For example, take some people’s experience with antidepressants and antidepressant withdrawal symptoms.
 Traditional medical wisdom was that withdrawal symptoms from antidepressants lasted up to two weeks.
 Regular people took to Twitter, Facebook and online forums to dispute that.
 They shared their experience of coming off antidepressants and having withdrawal symptoms lasting for a significantly longer time.
 While often accused of “pill-shaming” or being “anti-psychiatry” or spreading “dangerous misinformation”, they persisted in sharing their stories.
 Their persistence is why, for example, the UK’s National Institute for Health and Care Excellence and Royal College of Psychiatrists changed their guidance regarding antidepressant withdrawal symptoms.